gtkfi/GisSOM/README.md

 If you want to contribute to GisSOM, you can just fork the repository, and submit a pull request with your changes.

 ## History
+15.03.2022 GisSOM version 1.2.4 release
+NOTE: There's a known issue when using .TIF input,the software will give warnings on proj.db and PROJ installation.
+The software can still be used despite these warnings.
+-Added Cancel button for som calculation
+-Fixed a bug with heades of hexagonal som output plots
+-Added geospace output data files for nonspatial data (with dummy coordinates)
+-'nan' is now a viable data header
+-Fixed bugs with CSV-scatter dataset plotting

 04.01.2022 GisSOM version 1.2.3 release
 29.11.2021 GisSOM version 1.2.2 release
 30.09.2021 GisSOM version 1.2.1 release